ClouDesire/docusaurus/_posts/2017-10-09-logback-environment-variable-log-level.md

 If you are running a java application with logback inside a docker container, it may be really useful to interact with logging levels via OS environment variables.

-It's simple as declaring a new variable inside your `logback.xml` file and provide a default value.
+It's simple as declaring a new variable inside your `logback.xml` file and provide a default value as in the Bash shell, using the ":-" operator.

 ```xml
 <variable name="CLOUDESIRE_LOG_LEVEL" value="${CLOUDESIRE_LOG_LEVEL:-DEBUG}" />